alsa-project/snd-firewire-ctl-services/README.rst

    * Protocol for Mark of the Unicorn (MOTU) FireWire series
    * Protocol for Oxford Semiconductor OXFW970/OXFW971 ASIC
    * Protocol for DM1000/DM1100/DM1500 ASIC in BridgeCo.
 Enhanced BreakOut Box (BeBoB)
+   * Protocol for DiceII ASIC in Digital Interface Communication Engine (DICE)

 Design note
 ===========